Learn how to create a charming acorns-themed DIY fall wooden tray for serving nuts! Makes a perfect fall centerpiece that’s handy too!

 2. Prepare two smaller boards the depth of your boards.

-These boards can either be thick enough to support the tray or for thinner boards for decorative purposes which is the way I am using them today since I am assembling this tray with a Kreg Jig pocket hole maker.
+These support boards can either be thick and durable enough to support the tray or for thinner boards for decorative purposes which is the way I am using them today since I am assembling this tray with a Kreg Jig pocket hole maker.

 You can bypass using a Kreg Jig by screwing the two side wood supports to the main long tray boards instead.
 However here is how to assemble the tray using pocket holes.